 - Craft items to decorate with (such as stickers, sequins, glitter, etc.)

 - Small pieces of paper with different gifts, traits, and strengths written on them.

 Begin by explaining that this exercise will focus on who you are inside.

-There is also space at the end of this page to write down a few qualities or characteristics not already listed, so encourage students to be creative if they think some of their good qualities are missing.
+There is also space at the end of this page to write down a few qualities or characteristics not already listed, so encourage students to be creative if they think some of their “gifts” or good qualities are missing.

-3. Reviewing My Work
+3. Learning From My Work

 In order to develop resilience, it’s important to be realistic about setting and striving towards goals, learning from one’s mistakes, and trying again.

 This worksheet presents nine dichotomous pairs of statements with a scale in between.
 The student should be instructed to indicate on the scale how they feel in regards to these two opposite statements.